github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 There is an extensive library for analyzing CodeQL databases extracted from Java projects.
 The classes in this library present the data from a database in an object-oriented form and provide abstractions and predicates to help you with common analysis tasks.

 The library is implemented as a set of QL modules, that is, files with the extension ``.qll``.
-The module ``java.qll`` imports all the core C/C++ library modules, so you can include the complete library by beginning your query with:
+The module ``java.qll`` imports all the core Java library modules, so you can include the complete library by beginning your query with:

 .. code-block:: ql